dotnet/roslyn/src/Microsoft.CodeAnalysis.Analyzers/Microsoft.CodeAnalysis.Analyzers.md

 Diagnostic analyzer is marked as supporting only one language, but the analyzer assembly doesn't seem to refer to any language specific CodeAnalysis assemblies, and so is likely to work for more than one language.
 Consider adding an additional language argument to DiagnosticAnalyzerAttribute.

-## RS1005: ReportDiagnostic invoked with an unsupported DiagnosticDescriptor.
+## RS1005: ReportDiagnostic invoked with an unsupported DiagnosticDescriptor

 |Item|Value|
 |-|-|